 He was found guilty in that case and initially sentenced to six months in jail, but was later placed on 18 months of probation and ordered to undergo counseling and random drug testing.

-Bailey was arrested again last May in Downers Grove and charged with contributing to the delinquency of a minor.
+Bailey was arrested last May in Downers Grove and charged with contributing to the delinquency of a minor.
 He was declared a fugitive from justice and made Zaruba’s list after failing to attend scheduled court dates in that case.

 He was also sentenced to prison in December 2006, after being convicted of charges of felony theft and criminal damage to property in Westmont and unlawful possession of weapons in Downers Grove.